romkatv/powerlevel10k/README.md

   https://raw.githubusercontent.com/romkatv/powerlevel10k-media/master/custom-segment.gif)

 On Linux you can fetch current CPU temperature by reading `/sys/class/thermal/thermal_zone0/temp`.
-The screencast shows how to define prompt segment `my_cpu_temp` to display this value.
+The screencast shows how to define a prompt segment to display this value.
 Once the segment is defined, you can use it like any other segment.
 All standard customization parameters will work for it out of the box.

 Type `p10k help segment` for reference.